-The beauty of this skillet dish is two-fold.
+The beauty of our Catchall Potato Skillet dish is two-fold.
 (1) You can make this for any meal of the day.
 Dinner, breakfast, pop it in your kid’s lunchbox, whatever.
 It’s all good.
 (2) You can make the skillet whatever you want it to be.
 I’d say the key ingredients are: potatoes, onion, sausage, and corn.
 Otherwise, you can really throw in any veggies you want.
 And like our Catchall Frittata, you can use up all kinds of weird/random things in your fridge and most of the time, the skillet will be delicious.
 Less grocery shopping and less wasted food!

 🍅Buy mild Italian sausage.
 Italian sausage tends to have some kick, and some can even be on the spicy side.
 I love that flavor, but my kids…not so much.
 Make it easy on yourself and buy sweet or mild sausage.
 Less whining, more eating 🙂